pyth-network/pyth-crosschain/ethereum/README.md

 forge test --gas-report --match-contract GasBenchmark --match-test testBenchmarkUpdatePriceFeedsFresh
 ```

+For most of the methods, the median gas usage is an indication of our desired gas usage.
+Because the calls that store something in the storage
+for the first time use significantly more gas.

 If you like to optimize the contract and measure the gas optimization you can get gas snapshots using `forge snapshot` and evaluate your
 optimization with it.
 For more information, please refer to [Gas Snapshots documentation](https://book.getfoundry.sh/forge/gas-snapshots).
 Once you optimized the code, please share the snapshot difference (generated using `forge snapshot --diff <old-snapshot>`) in the PR too.